 - To create a new Preset, enter the name for the new Preset in the field to the left of the word Preset.
 Click the Star icon to make it a Favorite, if desired.
 Then make all of the settings needed and save it. - To make changes to an existing Preset, select it from the pull down list, make the needed changes and save it. - To create a new Preset starting with an existing Preset, first select the existing Preset from the pull down list.
 Next, enter the name for the new Preset and save it.
 Then make the needed changes and save it. - 2.
 System Clock Reference: There must be a system clock reference for monitoring to take place.
 Select a reference from the pull down list.
 The best choice is a stable, always present clock source locked to house sync.
 Second to that, use the selected input as the clock.
 Generally speaking, Internal is not the best choice.
 An SDI or MADI stream may exhibit some audible clicks if it is not synchronized externally and is not selected as the clock reference.
 A missing signal selected as the clock reference can prevent all audio from being monitored.
 It can also prevent the iAM-MIX integration with external routers from working. - 3.
 Speaker Delay: If desired, an audio delay may be inserted ahead of the monitor speakers.
 This delay may range from 0 to 170 mS. Typically, delay is used to align the monitored audio with a video monitored signal. - 4.
 Input Selection: Audio from any of the input sources may be applied to the monitoring scheme in any way.
 For example, you may have 6 channels from an SDI stream, along with 2 AES channels, and along with 2 analog channels assigned your choice of meters.
 A Preset Input/Output Matrix is provided on the lower right side of the screen to allow you to assign each channel.
 Simply select each input source, one at a time, and then check the boxes in the Matrix to apply each input channel number to a metered channel number.
 They do not have to be applied in any specific order.
 The order of assignment should be chosen to make it easy for the operator to understand.
 If there are more than 16 channels in a source, the desired group of 8 or 16 can also be selected from the box in the lower left of the screen. - 5.
 Autofill Selection: If you simply want to map all 8 or 16 input channels to all 16 meters in the same order, click the Autofill button.
 The Preset Input/Output Matrix will automatically fill out.
-To remove all mapping, click the Reset button that is adjacent to the Autofill button. - Cluster Definition and Naming: Channel Clusters are a series of channels that are all associated with monitoring the same signal.
-For example, a Stereo Cluster consists of two channels that together monitor a stereo signal.
-A Surround 5.1 Cluster consists of 6 channels that together monitor a 5.1 surround sound signal.
-Refer to Figure 4.6.
+To remove all mapping, click the Reset button that is adjacent to the Autofill button. - 6.
+Cluster Definition and Naming: Only one type of Channel Cluster is available in the iAM-MIX, a Mono 1.0 cluster.
 Clicking a Cluster Info box opens a Cluster selection box.

-Figure 4-6: Cluster Selection
+Figure 4-6: Cluster Naming